Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vợ chồng Việt khởi nghiệp từ hàng xôi chè rong đến 4 quán ăn Việt ở Nhật - Ảnh 7.

-The restaurant staff are mainly Vietnamese.
+The restaurant's staff are mostly Vietnamese.

 Source link